Intelligent flexible cloud

 Applications like machine learning and scientific computing are demanding orders-of-magnitude improvements in capacity, capability and efficiency to achieve exascale computing for next generation deployments.
 To address this challenge Arm is taking a co-design approach with ecosystem partners — from silicon to system design to application development.

-Our collaboration has included industry leaders like Cray on the Department of Energy’s Fast Forward Program and Fujitsu on the Riken institute’s Post K-Supercomputer.
-More information can be found in our development resources for HPC.
+Our collaboration has included industry leaders like Cray on the Department of Energy’s Fast Forward Program and Fujitsu on the Riken Institute’s Post K-Supercomputer.
+These organizations choose Arm's High Performance Computing (HPC) tools to exploit scalable and intricate models and simulations for faster progress in research, prediction, product design and problem solving.